 1. It’s not about the technical details

 First of all, if you’re not technical and don’t know the details of fighting, you shouldn’t try to write about them.
 Some writers try to to include technical details of fighting, which only calls out their lack of expertise.
 If you don’t know what you’re doing in a fight scene, give fewer details, not more.
 Go for being lyrical or poetic instead.
-The more technical you go to try to appeal to a technical audience, the more likely you’ll turn them off.
-Avoid the use of jargon.
+The more you try to appeal to a technical audience with inaccurate details, the more likely you’ll turn them off.
+A good example of this is the use of jargon.
+It’s best to avoid it altogether.

 Moreover, if you don’t feel comfortable or knowledgeable about fighting, don’t make your main character an expert on the subject.